intranda/goobi-workflow-plugins-gitbook/en/goobi-plugin-step-alma-api.md

 ---
 description: >-
-  This plugin was originally implemented to communicate with the ALMA system and process returned responses.
+  This plugin was originally implemented to communicate with ALMA and process returned responses.
 However, thanks to its general design, it can also be used to connect to other systems via REST.
 ---

 # ALMA API Plugin